smartdevicelink/sdl_core_guides/docs/Developing the HMI UI/index.md

 ## Creating the App List

-When there are changes to the registered apps list, Core will send the HMI a `BasicCommunication.UpdateAppList` RPC request.
-This request contains an array of applications' information.
-The HMI should use the information to update its internal app list state and app list display.
+When there are changes to the list of registered apps, Core will send a `BasicCommunication.UpdateAppList` RPC request to the HMI.
+This request contains an array of information for all connected and pending applications.
+The HMI should use the information provided in this request to update its internal app list state and app list display.

 For each app listed in the `UpdateAppList` request, the HMI's App List should show a button that includes the app's name and icon.

 ![App List](./assets/AppList1.png)

-If an app is disconnected or unregistered, Core will send an UpdateAppList request to the HMI and that application will not be included in the app list array.
+If an app is disconnected or unregistered, Core will send an `UpdateAppList` request to the HMI with that application omitted from the app list array.

-The HMI should make sure its app list is always up to date, and only shows applications included in the most recent UpdateAppList request.
+The HMI should make sure its app list is always up to date, and only show applications that were included in the most recent `UpdateAppList` request.

 ## Activating an Application

 ### User Selection

-When the user selects an application from the app list, we define this action as "activating" an application.
-The first step required by the HMI after the user selects an app from the app list, is for the HMI to send a `SDL.ActivateApp` request to Core.
+When the user selects an application from the app list, a request should be made to bring this app to the foreground (this is called "activating" the application).
+The first step required by the HMI when an application is selected is to send a `SDL.ActivateApp` request to Core.

 When Core responds with a successful `SDL.ActivateApp` response, the HMI can switch views from the app list to the app's default template.

 !!!
 NOTE
-The default template for an app should be used if the app has not requested to use a template via `UI.SetDisplayLayout`(deprecated) or `UI.Show`'s `templateConfiguration` parameter.
+The default template for an app should be used if the app has not requested to use a specific template via the `UI.Show.templateConfiguration` parameter or `UI.SetDisplayLayout` (deprecated).

 The default template for media apps is `MEDIA`, and the default template for all other apps should be `NON-MEDIA`.

-You can check if the app is a media application from the app's `isMediaApplication` parameter sent in the `BasicCommunication.UpdateAppList` request.
+You can check a given app is a media application using that app's `isMediaApplication` parameter, sent in the `BasicCommunication.UpdateAppList` request.
 !!!

 ### User Consent

 If the `SDL.ActivateApp` response returns with the parameter `isPermissionsConsentNeeded = true`, the HMI should send a `SDL.GetListOfPermissions` request.
-This happens when the activating app requires permissions that the user must consent to.
-For example, if an app wants to access vehicle data, an SDL policy configuration might require the user consents to the app collecting this information.
+This happens when the activating app requires permissions that the user must provide consent for.
+For example, if an app wants to access vehicle data, an SDL policy configuration might require that the user consent to allow the app to collect this information.

 After receiving the list of permissions for the app, the HMI should show the user the `PermissionItem` name and status for each requested permission.
 The user should have the ability to enable or disable each permission item.
 If any permission changes are made by the user, these updates should be communicated to core via `SDL.OnAppPermissionConsent` notification.